SQL Server SPNs and Kerberos: A Practical, End-to-End Guide — 2026 Update

 setspn -L CONTOSO\sqlsvc

-# Query which account owns a specific SPN (great for finding “who has it”)
+# Query which account owns a specific SPN (find "who has it")

 setspn -Q MSSQLSvc/sql01.contoso.com:1433